William Prynne: 1640s

-In the rapidly shifting climate of opinion of the time, Prynne, having been at the forefront of radical opposition, soon found himself a conservative figure, defending Presbyterianism against the Independents favoured by Oliver Cromwell and the army.
-From 1644 he wrote pamphlets against Independents.
-He attacked John Goodwin and crossed his old companion in suffering, Henry Burton.
+Pride's Purge to the Restoration

+The purged Prynne protested in letters to Lord Fairfax, and by printed declarations on behalf of himself and the other arrested members.
+He published also a denunciation of the proposed trial of King Charles, being answered by a collection of extracts from his own earlier pamphlets.
+Released from custody some time in January 1649, Prynne retired to Swainswick, and began a paper war against the new government.
+He became a thorn in Cromwell's side.
+He wrote three pamphlets against the engagement to be faithful to the Commonwealth, and argued that neither in conscience, law, nor prudence was he bound to pay the taxes which it imposed.
+The government retaliated by imprisoning him for nearly three years without a trial.
+On 30 June 1650 he was arrested and confined, first in Dunster Castle and afterwards in Taunton Castle (12 June 1651) and Pendennis Castle (27 June 1651).
+He was finally offered his liberty on giving security to the amount of £1,000 that he would henceforward do nothing against the government; but, refusing to make any promise, he was released unconditionally on 18 February 1653.

+On his release Prynne returned to pamphleteering.
+He wrote against suspected plots emanating from the Pope and attacked Quakerism, vindicated the rights of patrons against the triers, and discussed the right limits of the Sabbath.
 The proposal to lift the thirteenth-century ban on the residence of Jews, being promoted then in England by Manasseh ben Israel, among others, inspired him with a pamphlet against the scheme, called in brief the Short Demurrer.
 The pamphlet was printed shortly before the Whitehall Conference, and was influential in strengthening opinion against the readmission of the Jews.
 In particular, Prynne doubts the probability that the Jews would be converted to Christianity once in England.
 Oliver Cromwell allowed the Jews to return to the British Isles on the condition that the Jews attend compulsory Christian sermons on a Sunday, to encourage their conversion to Christianity.
 Cromwell based this decision on St. Paul's epistle to the Romans 10:15.
 The offer of the crown to Cromwell by the "petition and advice" suggested a parallel between Cromwell and Richard III.
 Similarly, when the Protector, as Cromwell then was styled, set up a House of Lords, Prynne expanded the tract in defence of their rights which he had published in 1648 into an historical treatise of five hundred pages.
 These writings, however, attracted little attention.